Coreoz/Plume-admin/README.md

 4. Jersey admin security: `register(AdminSecurityFeature.class)`
 5. [Generate a JWT secret key](#configuration) and register it in your configuration: `admin.jwt-secret = "long_generated_password_to_secure_jwt_tokens"`
 6. SQL
-7. If hibernate is used, install Guice brige module: `GuiceHibernateToQuerydslBridgeModule`
+7. If hibernate is used, install Guice brige module: `install(new GuiceHibernateToQuerydslBridgeModule())`

 Configuration
 -------------